 Steamboat Bay, Noyes Island

-The historical cannery at Steamboat Bay began operations around 1917 when the Noyes Island Packing Company started the mild curing of salmon and then expanded into a full salmon cannery.
-In the 1940’s, the plant underwent major growth and renovation under the ownership of the New England Fish Company to support the war effort.
-In 1959, the cannery shut down when Alaska became the 49th state of the United States, and fish traps were outlawed.
-Since then, there have been several owners who operated the facility as a fish packing and shipping site until the massive structure was eventually abandoned and left to the elements.
-In 2007, the cannery was converted into a luxury fishing resort.
+The historical cannery at Steamboat Bay began operations around 1917 when the Noyes Island Packing Company started a saltery for the mild curing of salmon and then expanded into a full salmon cannery.
+In 1922, during one of several industry consolidations, the cannery was sold to the Steamboat Bay Packing Company, and in 1924, it was sold again to the New England Fish Company.
+In the 1940s, the facility underwent major growth and renovation to support the World War II effort.
+Most of the salmon were caught in fish traps and purse seine nets which were causing over exploitation.
+This became a geopolitical concern when data suggested that 71% of the salmon caught off Noyes Island were destined for Canadian natal streams.
+By 1957, the allocation and management of salmon resources passing through politically partitioned land and sea space in southeastern Alaska and northern British Columbia had become a major issue.
+In 1959, the cannery shut when Alaska became the 49th state of the United States and fish traps were outlawed.
+Since then, there have been several owners who operated the facility as a fish packing and shipping site until the massive structure was eventually abandoned.
+In 2007, the historical site at the head of Steamboat Bay was converted into a luxury fishing resort.

 About the background graphic

-This ‘warming stripe’ graphic is a visual representation of the change in global temperature from 1850 (top) to 2021 (bottom).
+This ‘warming stripe’ graphic is a visual representation of the change in global temperature from 1850 (top) to 2022 (bottom).
 Each stripe represents the average global temperature for one year.
 The average temperature from 1971-2000 is set as the boundary between blue and red.
 The color scale goes from -0.7°C to +0.7°C. The data are from the UK Met Office HadCRUT4.6 dataset.

 Credit: Professor Ed Hawkins (University of Reading).
 Click here for more information about the #warmingstripes.